Code of Conduct

 • Violate traffic laws, parking regulations or other vehicle restrictions.

-• Possess, consume, sell, distribute or exchange alcoholic beverages, any form of tobacco including but not limited to, cigarettes, smokeless tobacco, e-cigarettes and electronic smoking devices, or controlled substances (including but not limited to synthetic drugs such as synthetic cannabinoids), or be under the influence of the above.
+• Possess, consume, solicit a sale, sell, buy, distribute or exchange alcoholic beverages, any form of tobacco including but not limited to, cigarettes, smokeless tobacco, e-cigarettes and electronic smoking devices, or controlled substances (including but not limited to synthetic drugs such as synthetic cannabinoids), or be under the influence of the above.

-• Possess or use weapons (unless specifically authorized by the district).
+• Possess, display or use weapons (unless specifically authorized by the district).

 • Loiter, gamble, litter or spit.